tommasobicego/RunAnalysisGetCleanData/README.md

     }

 **readXtest**
-function that returns a data.table containing the values about the means and the santard deviation from the /test/X_test.TXT file, the chosen columns are selected via the file with the features (the function readFeatures determines the names of the columns because there are many records on a row as there are features)
+function that returns a data.table containing the values with only the means and the santard deviations from the /test/X_test.TXT file, the columns are named via the file with the features (the function readFeatures determines the names of the columns because there are many records on a row as there are features) and they are selected via a simple grep on the strings "mean" and "std"

     readXtest <- function(){
       library(data.table)